Rancho San Antonio County Park: Deer Hollow Farm

 As part of Deer Hollow Farm's commitment to environmental education, including sustainable farming and food growth, the farm offers a variety of educational programs for a range of ages.
 These programs include a Nature center, which is housed in an old apple shed (one of the original 1850s buildings), School Year Classes for kindergarten through fifth graders, which offer farm and garden education, exploration of the wilderness preserve, Ohlone Indian education, and Summer Wilderness Camps for children in grades one through nine which encourage exploration of the preserve and hands-on learning.

-Deer Hollow Farm is supported through the organization Friends of Deer Hollow Farm.
-This organization's mission is to support the farm as a working homestead as well as support environmental and historical education that benefits community members.
+Deer Hollow Farm is supported through the non-profit organization Friends of Deer Hollow Farm.
+This organization's mission is to support the farm as a working homestead as well as environmental education through grants, donations and fundraising activities.
 FODHF was formed in 1994.
-As the last working homestead in Silicon Valley, it is important that it be preserved and maintained.
-Friends of Deer Hollow Farm supports Deer Hollow Farm by providing educational classes that deal with the area's history.
-These classes cover the Ohlone Indian history of the area.
-Before the Spanish arrived in the West, the Rancho San Antonio land preserve was occupied by the Ohlone Tribe.
-FODHF carries on their traditions and their history with the land through their education programs.
+As the last working homestead in Silicon Valley, it is important that Deer Hollow Farm be preserved and maintained.
+Friends of Deer Hollow Farm supports Deer Hollow Farm by offering student scholarships, funding the care and feed of the ~100 animals, and contributing to a variety of farm enhancement projects and operational needs.
 There are over 100,000 visitors to Deer Hollow Farm each year, and 5,000 local children participate in the variety of camps and activities offered year round.
 The extent to which visitors utilize the open space preserve shows how important it is to the Silicon Valley community.